csinn/Painted-Prosthetics/Documents/UseCasesForWebsite.md

 Also the visitors can visit the gallery and like one of the displayed art there.

 A visitor
-- ***request for a prosthetic***.
+- ***request for art on a prosthetic in the making***.
 The visitor needs to fill in a form, which can be reached by a link in the menu,  where the name, email-address and sort of prosthetic is filled in.
-     When the visitor wants to pain the prosthetic then also the visitor can choose for a artist which the visitor likes or add some sketches of arts the visitor wants on the prosthetic.

 - *** Make a Donation :
         - ***Donate a prosthetic*** he/she fill in a form which can be found at the donate link in the menu of the site.
 The visitor needs to fill in a name, email address